 The Social Side of School Readiness

-To register for kindergarten in my town, a child must turn five years old on or before the cutoff date of September 30–my daughter’s birthday.
-When I stopped by to fill out the registration paperwork a few weeks ago, the secretary looked at my daughter’s date of birth and pointedly asked, “Are you sure she’s ready?”
-I assured the secretary that my child knows her ABCs and 123s better than I do, but the question still rattled me.
-Yes, she can write her name and count to 20, but is my child ready…socially?
+My little girl is starting kindergarten and while she knows her ABCs and 123s better than I do, I wonder if she’s ready…socially.
 Is she emotionally mature enough to handle this big transition?
 I’ve since found out that there really is no “one size fits all” answer here, but to help us better understand the social side of kindergarten readiness, I was lucky enough to tap into the wisdom of two parenting and school readiness experts, Brenda Nixon, MA, and Deborah McNelis, M.S.ed.
-Every child is different, but here are five reassuring signs that your child (and mine) is emotionally prepared for a great year. – Jacqueline, TMC Producer
+Every child is different, but here are five reassuring signs that your child (and mine) is emotionally prepared for a great year. — Jacqueline, TMC Producer

 Sign 1: Your child is curious to learn new things and can adapt to new situations.